 Skip to main content

-Expanding Community Space Capital Grants cover pre-development costs, small capital expenses and other often overlooked yet critical steps to get projects off the ground and through to the finish line.
+Expanding Community Service Space Capital Grants (ECSSC Grants) cover pre-development costs, small capital expenses and other often overlooked yet critical steps to get projects off the ground and through to the finish line.
 Funding can support consulting and feasibility studies, construction to expand or adapt community spaces to better meet the changing needs of residents, or even the furniture that makes a newly built Hub feel like home.

 Our first 13 grants — part of a 10-year, $23 million commitment — invest $2.125 million to help agencies jump-start new builds, retrofit and renovate community spaces, and bridge final funding gaps for transformational initiatives.